-Once the decision is made that an emergency exists and the community needs to be informed, the Clery Compliance Officer will send a message to the University community using the Omnilert System.
+Consistent with the requirements under the Clery Act the Clery Compliance Officer will send either a Timely Warning Notification or an Emergency Notification to the Philadelphia Center community using the Omnilert System which powers WCU Alert.
 Notifications can be issued by anyone authorized to use the Omnilert System, thus, a person other than the Clery Compliance Officer can and should (if the circumstances present themselves) send out the emergency notification.
+When emergencies occur at the Philadelphia Center the Department of Public Safety and University Communications and Marketing will collaborate with to determine the content of the message.
+Wording, phrasing, and descriptions will be worked on to ensure clarity and accuracy.

-Emergency notifications may be issued by some or all the following methods depending on the type of emergency, the University Alert System (which contains the following types of communication: text messaging, email blasts, WCU webpage, digital signage, television monitors, social media, external speaker broadcasts, and in-person notifications.
+Timely Warnings and Emergency Notifications may be issued by some or all the following methods depending on the type of emergency, the University Alert System (which contains the following types of communication: text messaging, email blasts, WCU webpage, digital signage, television monitors, social media, external speaker broadcasts, and in-person notifications.
 Should any of these systems fail or the University deems it appropriate, in-person communication may be used to communicate an emergency.
 Regarding emergency notifications, an approved statement will be sent to news assignment desks in the Philadelphia area, including 6ABC Action News, PHL17, CBS3 Eyewitness News, NBC10, and FOX 29.